dibyendumajumdar/nanojit/README.md

 The main unit of compilation in NanoJIT is a Fragment - which can be thought of as a chunk of code.
 You can make a function out of a fragment by providing a start instruction and appropriate ret instructions.
 But Fragments need not be functions.
 I believe this flexibility stems from the fact that NanoJIT was designed to be used in a tracing JIT.

-A limitation (or complexity) in NanoJITt is that function parameters are always the architecture word size, i.e. 64-bit on 64-bit platforms, and 32-bit on 32-bit platforms.
+A limitation (or complexity) in NanoJIT is that function parameters are always the architecture word size, i.e. 64-bit on 64-bit platforms, and 32-bit on 32-bit platforms.
 This means that you cannot directly pass a double as a parameter on a 32-bit platform!
 However the workaround is simple, just pass a pointer to a struct that contains the arguments.
 Of course Nanojit does not understand structs so you need to call the relevant memory load/store operations.

 The documentation on NanoJIT is sparse or non-existent, making it hard to get started.
 I hope to provide a [simpler, documented C API](https://github.com/dibyendumajumdar/nanojit/blob/master/nanojitextra/nanojitextra.h) to make it easier to use NanoJIT.